-- The Papetoai’s temple is one of the most ancient European constructions in Polynesia (1827).
+- The Papetoai temple is one of the most ancient European constructions in Polynesia (1827).

-- There are very beautiful ancestral platforms of archery in the valley of Opunohu.
+- Beautiful ancestral stone platforms of archery can be found in the valley of Opunohu.
 Archery was not practiced by warriors but exclusively the male elite of the aristocracy as a sacred game.

 Moorea, the sister island of Tahiti, is situated 7 minutes away by plane.
 You will be enthralled by the beauty of the island renowned for its serenity and a striking change of scenery.
 The combination of beauty and easy access make Moorea one of the most popular destinations in Polynesia both for the local and the international clientele.

 Moorea has the unusual shape of an equilateral triangle with the base deeply indented by two great bays, Cook’s Bay and Opunohu Bay, dominated by the imposing peak Mount Rotui with a summit of 3 000 ft.
 The island is divided into several coastal villages commonly referred as districts.
 A luxurious vegetation, an island perimeter bordered with magnificent hibiscus, a lagoon with crystalline waters, beaches of white sand, a peaceful way of life, these are some of the charms of the sister island to which many artists have succumbed to the point of making it their home.